gszafa/test/README.md

 ## What the project does ?

-This project is PoC of ansible playbook for nginx + mysql deployment in vagrant environment with test data and simple web app.
+This project is PoC of ansible playbook for nginx + mysql deployment in vagrant environment with test data and simple web app made in python.

 ## What do you need?